-The business and corporate structure of a technology company's operating group is an important issue to consider at the onset.
+The business and corporate structure of a biotech or pharma company's operating group is an important issue to consider at the onset.

-In some jurisdictions, investors may favor technology companies that are narrowly focused on a key service or product over those that offer a wide range of services and products.
-For example, a number of established technology companies have spun-off key operating divisions in recent years as a means of attracting investors.
+In some jurisdictions, investors may favor biotech and pharma companies that are narrowly focused on a key therapy, service or product over those that offer a wide range.
+For example, a number of established biotech and pharma companies have spun-off key operating divisions in recent years as a means of attracting investors.
 Investor preferences such as these - which may shift over time - can factor into a company's structuring decisions early on in the listing process.

 There may also be foreign ownership restrictions that impact on the pre-IPO restructuring plans and legal advice should be taken at an early stage.
 Likewise, some jurisdictions may have more regulatory approval requirements than others in implementing a restructuring.

-For corporate governance, tax or marketing reasons, a technology enterprise may decide to re-incorporate out of its home jurisdiction to another location.
+For corporate governance, tax or marketing reasons, a biotech or pharma enterprise may decide to re-incorporate out of its home jurisdiction to another location.

 Companies that wish to take advantage of more flexible governance requirements or a different tax structure will often explore a re-incorporation in conjunction with an initial listing.